| Tools | 32 min read

 How Do You Implement These Tools In Your Workflow?

-Artificial Intelligence (AI) for SEO reduces friction in briefing and helps you publish faster while keeping human review in place.
+An AI tool for content brief generation reduces friction in briefing and helps you publish faster while keeping human review in place.
 This playbook gives a clear sequence to add brief generators to your workflow and protect quality.

 Start by assigning roles with a RACI (Responsible, Accountable, Consulted, Informed) matrix and one accountable owner per brief.
 Create a one-page role matrix and a 1-week ramp checklist that includes access provisioning, a short demo, and a 48-hour shadowing window for the Brief Author.
 Include contact names, expected service-level agreements (SLAs), and an escalation path so every brief has a single accountable owner.